 Could be caused by:

-Always start troubleshooting by checking the error, warning and ready bits and reading the EL5042 manual.
-Next step is to read the diagnostic SDO bits of the EL5042, see below under heading “Diagnostics”.
+Always start troubleshooting by checking the error, warning, and ready bits and reading the EL5042 manual.
+The next step is to read the diagnostic SDO bits of the EL5042, see below under the “Diagnostics” heading.

 The serial communication is handled by two RS422 channels, one for the clock and one for data.
 These channels can be measured with a scope: